aleshaleksey/fansys23/08-spell-list.md

 If the level of the detection magic is higher, or if detection is by an "S class" ability, then, in order for "Greater Fade" to be effective", its target must succeed an INT save vs the Threshold of the one who cast the detection magic, when  the detection magic would normally first detect it.
 Repeated saves do not apply.

-**Upcast**: For every extra dice expended when casting the spell, the spell lasts for an extra day, or affects an extra target.
+**Upcast**: For every extra die above 5 expended when casting the spell, the spell lasts for an extra day, or affects an extra target.
 Secondly the spell is automatically effective against spells cast up to that "spell level" (INT save is no longer needed).

 **Global**: The spell instead affects a volume with a radius of 120ft, centered on a point on the ground or a stationary object.
 Likewise it lasts 1 year.
 For every 4 extra MP dice, either the radius increases by 120ft, or the duration increases by 4 months.